resurfemg.data_connector.data_classes module¶

 TimeSeriesGroup

 Child-class of TimeSeriesGroup to store and handle ventilator data in.
-Default channels are ‘Paw’/ ‘Pvent’, ‘F’, and ‘Vvent’.
+Default channels are ‘Paw’/ ‘Pvent’, ‘F’, and ‘Vvent’, which are auto- detected from the labels.
+The PEEP-level (VentilatorDataGroup.peep) is auto-detected from the pressure channel when a pressure channel is set.

 Find end-expiratory occlusion manoeuvres in ventilator pressure timeseries data.
 See postprocessing.event_detection submodule. ———————————————————————– :param pressure_idx: Channel index of the ventilator pressure data :type pressure_idx: int For other arguments, see postprocessing.event_detection submodule.